Skip to main content

 To check the impact of the timing profile and journal you’ve created, you can click on the ‘Three dot’ icon next to the timing profile and choose the ‘Preview’ option to view how the timing profile impacts the Balance Sheet.
 You’re also able to view the Balance Sheet layer detail for the Inventory account to see the impacts of the Profit and Loss on that account.

-💡Pro Tip: Because the Inventory account on the Balance Sheet is consistently being reduced by the Cost of Sales account posting to it, you're able to see when the Inventory account will eventually reduce into negative values.
+💡Smart Tip: Because the Inventory account on the Balance Sheet is consistently being reduced by the Cost of Sales account posting to it, you're able to see when the Inventory account will eventually reduce to negative values.
 This will help you identify when your next large inventory purchase should be.

 Just in time ordering